 One way to get the most out of investigative recording is to transcribe witness interviews and depositions.
 It captures every word from witnesses, suspects, and anyone involved in the case—a surefire way.

 At the same time, these transcripts contain much for investigators to focus on in detail or discover leads that might have slipped by during the original conversation.
-Transcribed statements can also be easily cross-checked against other evidence, crucial in building a rock-solid case that backs up the investigative team’s findings.
+Transcribed statements can also be easily cross-checked against other evidence, which is crucial for building a rock-solid case that supports the investigative team’s findings.

 Transcribing Phone Calls and Wiretaps

-During investigations, recordings of phone calls and even wiretaps can be crucial information resources.
-Converting those audio recordings into readable documents allows investigators to really sink their teeth into the conversations, potentially uncovering evidence that might have gone unnoticed if they were just listening to the recordings.
+During investigations, phone call recordings and even wiretaps can be crucial sources of information.
+Converting those audio recordings into readable documents allows investigators to really sink their teeth into the conversations, potentially uncovering evidence that might have gone unnoticed if they were listening to the recordings.

-Also, investigation transcription can help save time and resources that are always in short supply because it makes searching for specific keyword phrases relatively easy.
+Also, investigation transcription can help save time and resources, which are always in short supply, by making it relatively easy to search for specific keyword phrases.

 Investigative Notes and Dictations

-Although it may not seem obvious, investigators often write notes or record their thoughts on the fly during an investigation.
+Although it may not seem obvious, investigators often write notes or record their thoughts on the fly.
 The problem is that those scribbles and audio files can be a pain point to work with, especially when time is tight.
 Fortunately, turning those into digital text can solve those issues for the whole team.

 Transcriptions As A Tool for Evidence Analysis